anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 The flavor create command and the mandatory and optional configuration parameters is documented in https://docs.openstack.org/nova/latest/user/flavors.html.

-<a name="4.4.2"></a>
-### 4.4.2.
-Logical segregation and high availability
+### Logical segregation and high availability

 To ensure logical segregation and high availability, the architecture will rely on the following principles:

 - Availability zone: provide resiliency and fault tolerance for VNF deployments, by means of physical hosting distribution of compute nodes in separate racks with separate power supply, in the same or different DC room
 - Affinity-groups: allow tenants to make sure that VNFC instances are on the same compute node or are on different compute nodes.

 Note: The Cloud Infrastructure doesn’t provide any resiliency mechanisms at the service level.
 Any server restart shall be triggered by the VNF Manager instead of OpenStack:

 - It doesn’t implement Instance High Availability which could allow OpenStack Platform to automatically re-spawn instances on a different compute node when their host compute node breaks.
 - Physical host reboot does not trigger automatic server recovery.
 - Physical host reboot does not trigger the automatic start of a server.

 **Limitations and constraints**

 - NUMA Overhead: isolated core will be used for overhead tasks from the hypervisor.

-<a name="4.4.3"></a>
-### 4.4.3.
-Transaction Volume Considerations
+### Transaction Volume Considerations

 Storage transaction volumes impose a requirement on North-South network traffic in and out of the storage backend.
 Data availability requires that the data be replicated on multiple storage nodes and each new write imposes East-West network traffic requirements.

-<a name="4.5"></a>
-## 4.5 Cloud Topology and Control Plane Scenarios
+## Cloud Topology and Control Plane Scenarios

 Typically, Clouds have been implemented in large (central) data centres with hundreds to tens of thousands of servers.
 Telco Operators have also been creating intermediate data centres in central office locations, colocation centres, and now edge centres at the physical edge of their networks because of the demand for low latency and high throughput for 5G, IoT and connected devices (including autonomous driverless vehicles and connected vehicles).
 Chapter 3.5 of this document, discusses [Cloud Topology](./chapter03.md#3.5) and lists 3 types of data centres: Large, Intermediate and Edge.